 The Best RGB Mouse Pads You Can Buy Today

-When gaming, the mouse pad felt solid and reliable, thanks to its relatively heavy feel and thick rubber base that wouldn’t move an inch no matter how aggressive we moved our mouse.
-However, we noticed the removable area sticking up a tiny bit in the upper-right corner, which slightly cut into our view of the lighting in the upper-right corner when in a typical seated position.
-Plus, the plastic side easily attracted fingerprints.

-The dignified, rubber black border framing 12 RGB zones provides a clean look that proves you can have colorful lighting without sacrificing class.
+When playing, the mouse pad felt solid and reliable, thanks to its heavier feel and thick rubber base that didn't move an inch, no matter how aggressive our mouse moved.
+However, we noticed the removable area sticking up slightly in the upper-right corner, which slightly cut into our view of the RGB in that area from a typical seated position.
+Additionally, the plastic side easily attracted fingerprints.
+Still, the dignified, rubber black border that frames the 12 RGB zones provides a clean look, proving you can have colorful lighting without sacrificing class.

-The SteelSeries Engine software opens up waves of lighting customization options, but it’s also easy to get a mesmerizing effect without spending a lot of time in the app.
-There are eight well-designed presets that are attractive, including the sunrise-like 8:00 or the pink, orange and purple-themed Disco Mode.
-You also get reactive lighting around gaming scenarios, like low ammo or health with Dota 2, CS:GO, Utopia 9 and Neverwinter and the ability to sync lighting with other SteelSeries RGB products.
-SteelSeries also makes a cloth-only version of this mouse pad and an XL one, (which we've also listed below).
+The SteelSeries Engine software opens up waves of RGB customization options, but you can easily get a mesmerizing look without spending much time in the app.
+There are eight well-designed presets, including the sunrise-like 8:00 or the pink, orange and purple-themed Disco Mode.
+You also get reactive lighting around gaming scenarios, like low ammo or health with Dota 2, CS:GO and Utopia 9. and the ability to sync lighting with other SteelSeries RGB products.
+SteelSeries also makes an XL version of this mouse pad that's also on this page and a cloth-only version.

-If you’re looking for something that’ll steal attention, the Razer Firefly V2 is the most colorful RGB mouse pad we’ve tested.
+The Razer Firefly V2 is the most colorful RGB mouse pad we’ve tested.
 It has a whopping 19 customizable zones, and despite the thin lighting strips, the LEDs’ brightness visibly outshined competitors.

 The mouse pad is fit for competitive gaming with what Razer calls a “micro-textured” plastic surface that feels slightly rough and enables speedy mouse movements but easily gathers fingerprints and smudges.
 Razer’s Firefly V2 is only 3mm thick, but its rubber base prevented any movement during gaming.
 Its cable catch, while a small detail, successfully kept our mouse’s wire in check.